• Skip to primary navigation

 Gluten-free chocolate cake being slice from a white cake stand and being served onto light grey plates with black forks.

-Raise your hand if you've ever had a gluten-free cake that was blah or had the texture of cardboard?
-Trust me; you aren't alone.
-Many people try to sub in a 1:1 gluten-free flour into a chocolate cake recipe and call it a day.
-In reality, those flours react the way they because they weigh differently than traditional flours.
+In reality, those flours react the way they do because they weigh differently than traditional flours.
 The ratios in those blends are often not optimized for cakes.
-When it comes to baking, it really does matter because you don't want a cake that's super dense (unless you're making a pound cake) or one that has no structure and crumbles all over the place either.
+When it comes to baking, it really does matter because you don't want a cake that's super dense (unless you're making a pound cake) or one that has no structure and crumbles all over the place, either.

-Why You NEED This Chocolate Cake Recipes
+Why You NEED This Chocolate Cake Recipe?

 This recipe has been tested A LOT, haha.
 It's actually been my go-to chocolate cake recipe for a while.
 I actually made this recipe for our daughter, who loves chocolate.
 My original go-to recipe for her was my coconut flour chocolate cake recipe, which is really good.
 Still, it uses a crazy amount of eggs to counteract the coconut flour, and well, I knew there just had to be a better way to get a perfect chocolate cake that was a bit easier to make.
 That's this cake!

-It's is totally:
+It is totally:

 Gluten-free, Grain-free, and Nut-free (no coconut flour either), and it can be made.